 The extension must match the entry in the Mailbox number field.

-- 8. In the New password field, type the password. - 9.
-Confirm the password in the Confirm password field. - 10.
+- 8. Select ELA as CoS. - 9.
+In the New password field, type the password. - 10.
+Confirm the password in the Confirm password field. - 11.
 Click Save.

 Configure the shadow mailbox on the System Mailboxes webpage.